 This goes two ways.

 First up, if you've begged someone, niggled at them, or asked over and over until they've said yes, then you’ve pressured them.
 And that's not consensual, even if they eventually say ‘fine, ok then’.
 If you've done this, or if you're unsure, take a step back.
 No sex today (or ever, until you get the hang of asking for consent).
-Take our to help you suss it.
+Take our pressure test to help you suss it.

 Second, if someone has put the pressure on you then know you're 100% allowed to say no at any time.
 In fact, if there's any pressure it's not even sex – it’s assault.